1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is Angiodysplasia?

-Angiodysplasia is a condition in which fragile, abnormal blood vessels develop in the lining of the digestive tract.
-These vessels can break or leak, leading to bleeding or anemia.
+Angiodysplasia is a condition where weak and defective blood vessels form on the lining of the digestive system.
+These vessels may rupture or bleed, causing hemorrhage or iron-deficiency anemia.

 How do I know if I have angiodysplasia in my small intestine?

-Signs may include unexplained iron deficiency, fatigue, dizziness, or black (tarry) stools.
-Specialized tests such as capsule endoscopy or enteroscopy help confirm the diagnosis.
+Symptoms can include sudden iron deficiency, weakness, dizziness, or black (tarry) stools.
+Capsule endoscopy or enteroscopy are specialized tests used to confirm the diagnosis.

-Symptoms often include dark or black stool (melena), bright red blood in the stool (hematochezia), fatigue, shortness of breath, dizziness, or fainting due to anemia.
+Symptoms often include dark-colored or black stool (melena), bright red blood in the stool (hematochezia), fatigue, breathlessness, lightheadedness, or fainting due to anemia.

-Can angiodysplasia in the stomach or duodenum bleed heavily?
+Can angiodysplasia of the stomach or duodenum bleed profusely?

 Yes.
-While some bleeding episodes are slow and chronic, others can be sudden and severe, requiring urgent endoscopic or surgical intervention.
+While most bleeding is slow and chronic, some cases can be sudden and severe, requiring immediate endoscopic or surgical intervention.

-What is the ICD-10 code for angiodysplasia of the stomach and duodenum with bleeding?
+Angiodysplasia of the stomach and duodenum with bleeding: ICD-10 code

 The ICD-10 code for angiodysplasia of the stomach and duodenum with bleeding is K31.82.

-Treatment options include endoscopic therapy (plasma coagulation or clipping), iron supplementation or blood transfusions for anemia, hormone therapy in select cases, and surgery if bleeding persists.
+Treatment may include endoscopic therapy (coagulation or clipping), iron supplementation or transfusion, hormonal therapy in select cases, and surgical intervention if bleeding persists.

 Yes.
-Angiodysplasia may be asymptomatic and often is discovered incidentally during endoscopy performed for other reasons.
+Angiodysplasia is often asymptomatic and may be discovered incidentally during endoscopy for other reasons.

-At GastroDoxs in Katy, our gastroenterologists specialize in diagnosing and treating angiodysplasia using the latest endoscopic tools and personalized care plans.
+GastroDoxs in Katy has gastroenterologists specializing in the diagnosis and treatment of angiodysplasia, using advanced endoscopic tools and personalized care plans.

-Recurrence is possible, which is why regular follow-up and monitoring are recommended to manage and detect any new bleeding events early.
+Yes.
+Recurrence is possible, so regular follow-up and monitoring are recommended to manage and detect new bleeding early.

-When should I see a specialist for angiodysplasia?
+When should I consult a specialist for angiodysplasia?

-You should consult a gastroenterology specialist if you experience unexplained anemia, blood in your stool, repeated GI bleeding episodes, or symptoms like dizziness and fatigue.
+Consult a gastroenterology specialist if you experience unexplained anemia, bloody stools, recurrent GI bleeding, dizziness, or fatigue.

 Related Blogs